 - Rename the New Key #1 to Personalization and select the folder by clicking it.

-- In the Personalization folder which you just created, right-click in the right pane of the Registry Editor, then select New and then select DWORD (32-bit) Value.
+- In the Personalization folder you just created, right-click in the right pane of the Registry Editor, then select New, and select DWORD (32-bit) Value.